 Using a watermarked bond paper for receipts, etc., also works as a branding or marketing tactic.

 You can use a special ink to “recreate” a custom watermark on the paper roll to convey your thoughts and motives to the recipient.
 For instance, you can print your company’s tagline along with the logo on watermarked paper.

 - Distracts the viewer

-Watermarks on your bond paper often make it difficult for the reader/viewer to see its content.
+Watermark on your bond paper often makes it difficult for the reader/viewer to see its content.
 In addition, the watermark also draws the viewer’s attention and distracts them from the main content.

 - Content Overlap